tinygrad/tinygrad/README.md

 ### TODO

 * Train an EfficientNet on ImageNet
-  * Make broadcasting work on the backward pass (simple please)
-  * EfficientNet backward pass
-  * Tensors on GPU (a few more backward)
 * Add a language model.
 BERT?
 * Add a detection model.
 EfficientDet?
 * Reduce code